farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 🕹️ Chapter 8: The Command Pattern
+# 🕹️ Pattern #7: The Command Pattern

 Ready to level up your test automation game?
 The Command pattern helps you package up test actions into reusable building blocks, making your tests easier to write, read, and change over time.